Geography and Urban Studies PhD

-- Social justice, focusing on increasing inequalities across economics, gender and race.
+- Social justice, focusing on inequalities across economics, gender and race.

 - Sustainability, emphasizing ecology, environmental justice and land use.

-You will employ various theoretical approaches to investigate geographic and urban patterns and processes, using data to reveal key concepts.
-Acquire the methodological tools necessary to understand and address the economic, environmental, political and social challenges central to the wellbeing of billions of people in an urbanizing world.
+You will employ various theoretical approaches to investigate patterns and processes around the world.
+Acquire the methodological tools necessary to understand and address the economic, environmental, political and social challenges society faces today.

-Graduate faculty expertise includes critical feminist geography, geography program evaluation and spatial analysis.
-Faculty networks with academic institutions, community organizations, non-governmental organizations and public agencies, as well as social movements in Philadelphia, provide opportunities to actively engage in public policy and urban research beyond the classroom.
+Graduate faculty expertise includes black geographies, critical feminist geography, food systems, geographic information science, health geography, political ecology, sustainability science, urban studies and urban analytics.
+Faculty networks with academic institutions, community organizations, nongovernmental organizations and public agencies, as well as social movements in Philadelphia and beyond, providing opportunities to actively engage in research.

 Graduates are prepared to conduct advanced scholarly research to prepare for careers in academia or professional research, or for professional work in nongovernment organizations, private firms and think tanks that focus on critical issues in the field.